praveenreddy-dev/meme-generator/README.md

 4. Click the "Generate Meme" button to fetch a random meme from the specified subreddit.

-> **Note**: The first API response might be slow due to network latency.
-If you don't see a meme immediately after clicking the "Generate Meme" button, try clicking it again.
-Subsequent meme requests should load faster.

 ## Acknowledgment

 This project utilizes the [Meme_Api](https://github.com/D3vd/Meme_Api) by [D3vd](https://github.com/D3vd).
 Special thanks to D3vd for providing the API that powers this meme generator.